RasaHQ/rasa/docs/core/knowledge-bases.rst

 restaurant", to refer to a specific object.
 Objects need to be recognised and reused at a later point in the conversation.

-To handle the above challenges, we recommend that you create an ``ActionQueryKnowledgeBase``.
+To handle the above challenges, we recommend that you create a custom action that inherits from ``ActionQueryKnowledgeBase``.
 This is a single actions which contains the logic to query a knowledge base for objects and their attributes.
 The action is also able to resolve certain mention of objects, such as ``the first one`` or ``that restaurant``.
 You can find a complete example in ``examples/knowledge_base_bot``.